 Emergency Social Work Service

-The aim of the Regional Emergency Social Work Service (RESWS) is to provide an emergency social work service outside normal office hours, – after 5pm Monday to Friday, weekends and public/bank holidays- for emergencies that cannot wait until the next working day.
+The Regional Emergency Social Work Service provides an emergency social work service outside of normal office hours, after 5:00pm, Monday to Friday, weekends and public/bank holidays- for emergencies that cannot wait until the next working day.

 People in crisis include: